 Summer exerts a pull as compelling as any siren song; the fair weather and the fully blossomed beauty of nature in its prime draws us all outdoors, and dining al fresco is one of the season’s greatest pleasures—at least in theory.
 It is nice to grill out in your backyard, take a picnic to your nearest park, and drink cocktails on the beach, but all outdoor dining has particular pitfalls too.
 You’re courting sunburns, battling bugs, dealing with a higher level of mess in general, and probably worrying about food safety issues, but none of those drawbacks need stop you.
 Check out these handy tips to make outdoor entertaining as pleasant as it can be, for you and for your guests.

-Betty Dain Polka Dot Shower Cap, $6.95 on Amazon
+Betty Dain Polka Dot Shower Cap, $6.95 from Amazon

 Add ice and you have a handy way to keep bowls cold.